dasEinhorn1/HaikuBot/README.md

 # ChefBot
-A RoboChef twitterbot who wants so bad to be successful
+A RoboChef twitterbot who just wants to be successful